scottrigby/basekamp-next/content/projects/sandpiles-opportunity.md

   - src: 32.jpg
     alt: Sand sculpture installation in wooden box with multiple mounds and valleys marked with small flags and labels, people visible in background
   - src: 25.jpg
-    alt: Close-up aerial view of sand landscape with tall peaked structures and small colored flags planted throughout the terrain
+    alt: Close-up view of sand box with tall peaked structures and small colored flags planted throughout the terrain
   - src: 26.jpg
     alt: Sand installation with varied topography including pyramidal forms and flat areas marked with small white flags, person visible in blurred background
   - src: 64.jpg